IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

     * 'NiAlBronze'
     * 'CarbonSteel'

-In the lists above, \* marks the default options.
 Additionally, users may pass an argument 'integer' (defaults to True) whether the number of units should be restricted to an integer or not.

 Centrifugal Pump
 ++++++++++++++++

 The centrifugal pump cost has two main components, the cost of the pump and the cost of the motor.
 The pump cost is based on the fluid work (work_fluid), pump head, and size factor.

-Additional arguments are required:
+Additional arguments are required ('*' corresponds to the default options):

 * pump_type_factor (empirical factor, see table 6):
     * 1.1